Tim Flakoll: Cass County Commissioner in North Dakota

-On March 15, 2018 Flakoll announced his candidacy for a seat on the Fargo, ND City Commission.
-The election was won by the incumbent commissioners.

 Flakoll was elected President Pro Tempore of the Senate, serving his term in 2013-2014 (limited by rule to one term).

-Flakoll has served as Provost for Tri-College University of Fargo-Moorhead, which includes Concordia College of Moorhead, MSUM, NDSU, M State and the North Dakota State College of Science.
+He was the 65th person to be elected to that position.
+In the absence of the Lt.
+Governor, the President Pro Tempore presides over Senate floor sessions and can sign bills upon passage.

 He is a member of the Republican party.

+Career

 Flakoll was a founding employee member of the Fargo Moorhead RedHawks minor league professional baseball team.
-From 1995-2001 he served in various positions of increasing responsibility including Vice-President and General Manager.
+From 1995 to 2001 he served in various positions of increasing responsibility including vice-president and General Manager.
 During those years the club qualified for the playoffs every year.
-Baseball America magazine named the 1998 RedHawks the Independent Team of the Decade for the 1990s (FMRedHawks.com).As VP and General Manager the RedHawks won their club's first Northern League Championship and set annual attendance records.
+In 1998 the RedHawks won their first league championship with an alltime league best 64-21 regular season record and 70-22 with playoffs.
+The record still stands.
+Baseball America magazine named the 1998 RedHawks the Independent Team of the Decade for the 1990s (FMRedHawks.com).
+As VP and General Manager the RedHawks won their club's first Northern League Championship and set annual attendance records.

+Flakoll is an owner of the family ranch/farm in the Dakotas.

+Flakoll has served as Provost for Tri-College University of Fargo-Moorhead, which includes Concordia College of Moorhead, MSUM, NDSU, M State and the North Dakota State College of Science.
+Tri-College campuses had a combined enrollment of more than 35,000 full and part-time students.

+Flakoll was named Provost Emeritus by NDSU in 2024.

+Tim Flakoll often hosts the #1 rated Jay Thomas Show on 970 WDAY AM, 93.1 FM, and worldwide on the web to expand his influence in Fargo, ND and the metro area.
+Shows are archived on multiple podcast platforms.